learn-co-curriculum/hs-ruby-2-resources/README.md

 * Learn to Program by Chris Pine - [Chapter 5: More About Methods](https://pine.fm/LearnToProgram/?Chapter=05)
 * The Bastards Book of Ruby - [Methods](http://ruby.bastardsbook.com/chapters/methods/)

-<a href='https://learn.co/lessons/hs-ruby-2-resources' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-ruby-2-resources' title='GIVE ME MOAR RUBY!!!'>GIVE ME MOAR RUBY!!!</a> on Learn.co and start learning to code for free.</p>